-I’ve never made a brand or logo before.
+I’ve never worked with a company for a brand or logo design before.
 How does your process work?

 That’s ok.
 In its barest essentials, we collaborate about what your brand or logo is intended to do, and then build a variety of choices that show how it accomplishes its job in a format approximating its final version.
 You will evaluate the work as your audience will.

 What is the difference between a brand and a logo?